What you haven’t heard about ‘Alexa’? Why would you be interested in her you ask, you’re in a committed relationship already.

 And there is more work being done across the globe on the possible alternative uses for this technology.

-Don’t be blinkered to privacy and security concerns with Alexa in aged care
+Don’t ignore privacy and security concerns with Alexa in aged care

 Such technology is not without its privacy and security considerations.
 Some of these concerns relate to the use of WiFi and internet, while others relate to the microphones always being on and data being retained by the speakers system.
 The speakers switch on when the questions are asked (as per the link above ‘questions/help you can get from a smart speaker’).
 Some speakers do come with a mute button to allay these concerns.